Blevs/after-party-authentication/README.md

 }
 ```

-- [ ] Write a custom hook that can set and retrieve this token to and from local storage

-- [ ] A GET request made with the token to `http://localhost:6000/api/restricted/data` to retrieve protected data
+- [ ] A GET request made with the token to `http://localhost:6000/api/restricted/data` to retrieve the data

 - [ ] Map over the array of objects you recieve and render some or all of it's information to the DOM.